Staff

 I have a Bachelor’s degree in child pedagogy, from the Minuto de Dios University, in Colombia.
 I studied technical dance expression, knowledge for the strengthening of new pedagogical tools for teaching and contribution to the integral formation of the human being. experience in the formation, implementation and development of projects. standards for the protection of children and young people, focus, reconstruction of personal, family and community life projects.
 Receiver of daily experiences of people to manage their environment and develop new processes according to their needs.
 I have virtues that exemplify and motivate being inspiring for good healthy habits. love, respect and empathy for cultural diversity.

-Kirsten Herman- Kinder Teacher
+Kirsten Herman- Preschool Teacher

 I am Kirsten and I am originally from Tucson, Arizona, which is where I learned to speak Spanish at a very young age.
 It is Tucson where I found my love for working with young minds and igniting their new found love of learning and education.
 In 2015 I received a Bachelors of Elementary Education in Literacy, Learning, and Leadership from the University of Arizona.
 I also received minors in both Gender Womens’ Studies and Vocal Performance; I use music in all aspects of my teaching pedagogy, so you will almost certainly catch me singing with the children.
 I started teaching preschool while I lived in Austin, Texas in 2017; I worked as a master educator for a substitute agency.
 In 2019, I moved from Texas to Boulder, Colorado, to pursue a full time teaching position at a private preschool.
 Since then I have been a lead ECT teacher in several different schools within Boulder County, where I have taught